How to Deal With a Chronic Complainer in the Workplace

 When dealing with chronic complainers, there are two common methods you should avoid:

 - Attempting to win them over by selling them in advance on your ideas

 - Ignoring the issue and relegating the steady cadence of complaints to background noise

-The manager who goes out of the way to neutralize the complainer by making a direct appeal for support is only playing into this character’s game.
+Both of these approaches are less than ideal.
+If you go out of the way to neutralize the complainer by making a direct appeal for support, you're only playing into their game.
 In the mind of the complainer, you legitimize them by seeking approval.
-More often than not, this exacerbates the problem, giving the complainer a chance to brag to others that their approval was actively requested and withheld.
+More often than not, this exacerbates the problem, giving the complainer a chance to brag to others that their support was actively requested and withheld.

 Ignoring or rationalizing this employee's behavior has the effect of minimizing the cumulative damage they create.
 Unfortunately, in attempting to justify the behavior, you damage your credibility with the broader team.
 Instead of rationalizing or excusing the behavior, focus on eliminating it.